Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

-The _CancelMessage_ is sent by a consumer or provider indicating it has cancelled the negotiation.
+The _ContractNegotiationCancellationMessage_ is sent by a consumer or provider indicating it has cancelled the negotiation.

+#### Notes
+- The CANCELLED and DECLINED states are separated as they may be handled differently.
+DECLINED indicates that an offer or request have not been accepted.
+  A negotiation process with this state may need to be persisted for legal reasons.
+As transition change to CANCELLED can have other reasons (e.g., a negotiation process started by mistake).
+A connector's operator may want to clean its storage from cancelled negotiations after a defined period of time.

-### 9. NegotiationErrorMessage
+### 9. ContractNegotiationErrorMessage

 **Sent by**: Consumer or Provider